 Criticisms I found myself identifying throughout the course of this album was how it seemed as if Lecrae was holding himself back from elaborating on certain topics.
-Lecrae addresses his loss of faith, infidelity, and even molestation, but he never delves much deeper.
-Another problem is that both Over The Top and Keep Going, two songs with trap-heavy production, feels very out of place in this album, which has a much more laidback pop-esque style.
+Lecrae addresses his loss of faith, infidelity, and even childhood molestation, but he never delves much deeper.
+Another problem is that both Over The Top and Keep Going, two songs with trap-heavy production, feel very out of place in this album, which has a much more laidback pop-esque style.

 In conclusion, Restoration is a great album by Lecrae.
 Aside from a couple of out-of-place tracks, the album hits the vibe it was going for very well.
 While it may not be his best album, it is arguably his most personal.
 Lecrae touches upon different temptations that he struggled with in the past years, and returns to the formula that has always worked well from him.
-If you are a fan of Lecrae’s earliest music, or a fan of pop-rap, then this album is perfect for you.
+If you are a fan of Lecrae’s earlier music, or a fan of pop-rap, then this album is perfect for you.